How to Incorporate a Business

 - The name cannot include any words that imply an association with the federal government or restricted types of businesses.
 Such restricted words include "Bank," "Cooperative," "Federal," "National," "United States," or "Reserve."

 Directors are generally responsible for making major financial and policy decisions for the corporation, such as authorizing the sale of stock for the corporation.
-These people are generally picked out and appointed by the initial owners of the corporation before the corporation opens its doors for business.
 Although many owners simply appoint themselves as directors of the company, there is nothing that requires directors to be owners of the corporation.

 Filing the Articles of Incorporation

 Many people that have gone through the steps spelled out above often overlook and miss this very important step.
 The bylaws of a corporation spell out how the corporation will be run with respect to important decisions and voting rights.
 Corporate bylaws need to address when and how often shareholder meetings will be held as well as spell out various other important rules.
-You should consult with either an attorney or at the very least a self-help book, when drafting the bylaws for your corporation.
 The bylaws will generally be adopted for the corporation at the first meeting of the directors.

 Another important document that is often overlooked is a shareholder's agreement.
 This agreement should be agreed upon by all shareholders and will spell out various issues related to shareholders, such as how ownership will be transferred in the event that a shareholder dies, becomes disabled or wishes to leave the corporation.